Saturday, December 21, 2024

 What is the main focus of your thesis?

 Relapse following initial treatment efficacy remains a major clinical challenge for many cancers.
-The focus of my thesis has been to explore the therapeutic impact of immune cells in patients with blood cancer (leukemia), by first investigating which cells escape the immune mediated effect of stem cell transplantation and secondly exploring how modified T cells can be used as an effective treatment against different types of leukemic cells, including the relapse initiating leukemic stem cells.
+The focus of my thesis has been to explore the therapeutic impact of immune cells in patients with (leukemia), by first investigating which cells escape the immune mediated effect of stem cell transplantation and secondly exploring how modified T cells can be used as an effective treatment against different types of leukemic cells, including the relapse initiating leukemic stem cells.

 Which are the most important results?